JamesHutchison/megamock/GUIDANCE.md

 Now the mock object will have the same interface as `SomeClass`, will error if an attribute is assigned that isn't part of the definition, and it also is mock instance of SomeClass instead of a mock type.
+Likewise, attributes are only callable if they are actually callable.

 With MegaMock, doing this is as simple as: